 5. Receive a new licence card.

-After you complete the renewal requirements you may renew your licence online or if necessary, visit a ServiceOntario centre.
+After you complete the renewal requirements you may renew your licence online or if necessary, by visiting a ServiceOntario centre.
 If you renew your driver’s licence at a ServiceOntario centre, you may to need to bring original identification that shows your legal name and date of birth if your licence has already expired.

 Commercial Licence Renewals for Seniors

 Senior commercial drivers can renew their licences at any DriveTest Centre or, if no tests are required, at a ServiceOntario office.
-Senior commercial licence holders do not need to attend renewal sessions.

 As a commercial class driver (i.e., Class A, B, C, D, E, and F), you may revert to a Class G licence if you do not use your commercial class licence anymore or if you do not meet the medical examination report, vision test, or road test requirements.
+If a senior commercial driver, aged 65 or older, chooses to voluntarily downgrade their licence, they will be subject to the upgrade requirements for the class they want to regain.
+For example, a vision, knowledge and road test would be required.

 If you are out of the province when it’s time to renew, contact ServiceOntario.